Cragady/sac/README.md

 * Start clicks without having program focused
 * Stop clicks without having program focused
 * Close program without having program focused
+* Display mouse position on Status Page
+* Display if currently clicking on Status Page
+* Optional programs built to measure clicks per second (this will likely be better than a browser if you have hundreds of tabs open like me)

+Optional programs built in C++ because Win32 API likes C++ just a little bit better than C. I could've found a way to do it purely in C, but OOP made it fly by just a bit quicker, and since these metric programs aren't the main focus here, I didn't want to do it in C. And as much of a pain `windows.h` is, I didn't want to fight against it more than necessary. `FactoryBuildFactoryToBuildSomeStructThatFeedsIntoAnotherClassToConstructALittleBrush`.

 ## Usage